-The primary role of the Construction Contract Administrator (CCA) is to observe the construction work and advise the IHS Contracting Officer's Representative (COR) of the progress and quality of the work, and its conformance with the Contract Documents.
-The CCA is responsible for the impartial. comprehensive and timely administration of all project related documentation and information, and to represent the Government in all project meetings and other field matters relating to the project's construction.
+The primary role of the Construction Contract Administrator (CCA) is to observe the construction work and advise the IHS COR of the progress and quality of the work, and its conformance with the Contract Documents.
+The CCA is responsible for the impartial, comprehensive and timely administration of all project related documentation and information, and to represent the Government in all project meetings and other field matters relating to the project's construction.
 The CCA will make regular, periodic visits to the project site to record observations and report to IHS COR the status of project completion, quality of workmanship and compliance with the Contract Documents.
 The CCA shall also coordinate oversight of all sustainable features, activities and certifications identified in paragraph 14.3.7 with the Construction Contractor.

-The CCA Team shall include, but not be limited to, the following members: Architect (Contracting Officer's Representative), Engineers (Civil, Structural, Mechanical, Plumbing and Electrical), and the Commissioning Authority.
+The CCA Team shall include, but not be limited to, the following members: Architect, Engineers (Civil, Structural, Mechanical, Plumbing and Electrical), and the Commissioning Authority.